containerbuildsystem/osbs-docs/docs/users.rst

 The --repo-url parameter specifies the URL to a repofile.
 The first section of this is inspected and the 'baseurl' is examined to discover the compose URL.
+You can also use --compose-id parameter to specify ODCS composes from which additional yum repos will be used.

 Multistage builds